Buyer’s Guide to Electric Random Orbital Sanders

 This sander consists of a pad or disk that functions as a support for a circular-shaped piece of abrasive or sandpaper.
 The backing pad has a bolt and large washer that goes to the center of the disc, or a gum-like adhesive that holds the sandpaper in place.

-The most common disk sander handymen and DIYs use consists of a sanding disk attachment, which fits into a standard electric drill.
+A rudimentary disk sander, mainly appropriate for handymen and DIYs use, consists of a sanding disk attachment, which fits into a standard electric drill.
 The problem with this setup is that the average electric drill doesn’t rotate at the high speeds required for sanding projects.
-In addition, a sanding disk attachment can quickly burn out the drill’s bearings because most drills lack the capacity for the twisting action or side-thrust action generated by electric sanders.
+In addition, a sanding disk attachment can quickly burn out the drill’s bearings because most drills lack the capacity for the twisting or side-thrust action generated by electric sanders — making this option inappropriate for workshops and job sites.

-Don’t use a disk sander on doors, furniture, cabinets or flat wood trim, whether on the interior or exterior, because it’s difficult to control on flat surfaces.
-In addition, disk sanders are known to dig into the wood and create swirls and circular gouges on the work surface.
-Home disk sanders should be used for rough jobs such as sanding off peeling paint or drywall.
+In addition, due to their fixed rotational patterns, disk sanders are known to dig into the wood and create swirls and circular gouges on the work surface.
+Disk sanders should be used where less finesse and precision are needed, such as for initial preparation, sanding off peeling paint or drywall, removing larger amounts of material or shaping materials.

 Electric Random Orbital Sanders

-The random-orbital sander has a round, abrasive pad that moves in small circles or random “orbits.”
-Random- orbital sanders, which sand in any direction, have great versatility because they can handle general projects ranging from rough to finish sanding.
-They also allow you to sand in any direction.
+The electric random-orbital sander is an effective tool for sanding and finishing projects because it has a round, abrasive pad that moves in small circles or random orbits.
+The best electric random orbital sanders you can choose from allow you to sand in any direction.
+They have great versatility because they can handle general projects ranging from rough to finish sanding.

 This type of sander usually has a one-handed, palm-grip configuration.
-Some random-orbit sanders use pressure sensitive adhesive (PSA) abrasive discs, which cost less.
-Other models accept the hook-and-loop or Velcro discs that can be reused and are easy to change.
+Some random-orbit sanders use pressure-sensitive adhesive (PSA) abrasive discs, which cost less.
+Other models accept the hook-and-loop or Velcro discs that can be reused and easily changed.

-portable or stationary models, are quick and easy to use for achieving the desired shape and finish.
-Materials such as plastic, metal and wood can be sanded with minimal effort.
-Belt sanders can create round edges and smooth corners or can remove burns and paint from surfaces.
+Portable or stationary models are quick and easy to use for achieving the desired shape and finish — you can sand plastic, metal and wood with minimal effort.
+Belt sanders can create round edges and smooth corners or remove burns and paint from surfaces.

 Handheld belt sanders make it possible to sand non-movable surfaces and hardwood floors.
 The stationary models, sometimes called bench sanders, mount on a table or workbench and allow you to bring objects close to the machine for sanding.
 If you sand against the grain, a belt sander can create scratches or marks on the surface.
 If you sand in an area too long, the machine will create a low spot.